rickeycarter/macDeepLearning/README.md

 # Step 2: disable system integrity protections (referred to as SIP frequently online)

 In the latest version of macOS, to disable SIP, you need to boot into recovery mode.
-You do this by pushing command - option - r right as you hear the chime during the boot.
+You do this by pushing command + r right as the computer starts to boot.
+Continuing holding the keys down until you see a loading menu on the screen.
+You may be presented with a dialogue box to recover or inspect the computer.
+You can ignore this and locate the terminal command from the menu bar.
 Then from a terminal, enter
 ```
 csrutil disable
 ```